allure-framework/allure-js/packages/allure-cypress/README.md

 };
 ```

-Don't forget to add Allure cypres commands to your `cypress/support/e2e.js` file to finish
+Don't forget to add the Allure Cypress commands to your `cypress/support/e2e.js` file to finish
-installation:
+the installation:

 ```diff
 + import "allure-cypress/commands";